Skip to Content

 Areas not meeting the NAAQS for one or more of the criteria pollutants are designated as “nonattainment” areas by the EPA.
 Areas previously in nonattainment that subsequently meet the NAAQS are called “maintenance” areas.

-Within Southeastern Wisconsin, the EPA has designated nonattainment and maintenance areas shown on this map.
+Within Southeastern Wisconsin, the EPA has designated these nonattainment and maintenance areas.

 State Implementation Plans